Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 Here’s how to use the PEG ratio to tell if a stock is overvalued relative to its growth

-The PEG ratio (Price/Earnings to Growth) ratio is a useful way to tell if a stock is overvalued compared to its growth.
+The PEG ratio (Price/Earnings to Growth) ratio is a useful way to tell if an ASX stock, or any stock for that matter, is overvalued compared to its growth.

-In this article, we outline what the PEG ratio is and how investors can use it.
+In this article, we outline what the PEG ratio is and how investors can use it to tell what it is intended to do.

 We also outline an alternative to the PEG ratio – the EV/EBITDA to EBITDA growth multiple – that operates similarly and can be another way for investors to tell if a company is over or undervalued.